- Arts and Design»

 The little ones will be able to spend lots of time fishing with this magnetic rod.
 For the instructions on making this game, go to Positively Splendid.

 22. Fish F(Ph)oto Frame

-Purchase clay, or make your own salt clay dough, and then go to the KROKOTAK site to find the tutorial for making the fish frame.
+Purchase clay, or make your own salt clay dough, and then go to the Krokotac site to find the tutorial for making the fish frame.
 A very nice project for the kids to use their imagination to make a one-of-a-kind photo frame gift.

 23. This Is Me

 I think this is a great project for even the littlest kids.
 They love to draw pictures and talk about themselves, and this is an excellent tool.
-Find the instructions for this project at learn create love.
+Find the instructions for this project at Learn Create Love.

 25. Tree Weaving

 If the kids are too little to do this project exactly like it is shown in the tutorial at Cassie Stephens, use the idea of the slots on a paper plate and weaving.
 Different colors of yarn will make any weaving beautiful.

 This is a really nice kid's craft that is simple and easy.
 You'll find the instructions and pictures of this craft at Preschool Crafts for Kids.